leonardr/botfriend/README.md

-# botbuddy
+# botfriend

-Manage a lot of bots that post to a lot of different places
+Botfriend is a Python framework for managing a lot of creative bots that post to a lot of different places.